How to sue Equifax in small claims court

 Atlanta, GA 30309

-If you wish to write the demand letter on your own, it is possible.
+If you wish to write the demand letter on your own, that’s also an option.
 Remember to include all the necessary information:

 - a list of losses and damages you have suffered because of the data breach